-Even though our meta-analyses disclosed no statistically significant difference in stroke incidence between TMVR and SMVR, a trend towards a lower stroke risk in post-TMVR patients was identified.
-For instance, the cumulative meta-analysis demonstrated this finding at all times.
-Cumulative meta-analysis is still not a widely used statistical tool, but this chronological combination of studies has been proposed as a valuable method to decide when to stop ongoing trials or to adopt or reject an investigated treatment by different authors.

-A 2018 meta-analysis reported a negative effect of previous AF in the TMVR one-year survival rate; however, it did not address specific post-procedure adverse events or de novo AF.
-On the other hand, a recent retrospective study comparing TMVR with MitraClip in patients with and without previous AF reported no significant difference in stroke incidence during follow-up.
-The lower stroke rate for TMVR compared with SMVR might therefore be related to the lower incidence of post-procedure de novo AF in TMVR.
+Although regular meta-analysis suggested no significant difference in stroke incidence between TMVR and SMVR, a cumulative meta-analysis, added by year of publication, showed a significantly lower stroke rate in TMVR, compared to SMVR, suggesting a temporal trend in this direction26.
+Cumulative meta-analysis is still not a widely used statistical tool, but this chronological combination of studies has been proposed as a valuable method to decide when to stop ongoing trials or to adopt or reject an investigated treatment by different authors^{27, 28}.
+A 2018 meta-analysis reported a negative effect of previous AF in TMVR 1-year survival rate, but did not address specific post-procedure adverse events or de novo AF13.
+However, a recent retrospective study comparing TMVR with MitraClip in patients with and without previous AF reported no significant difference in stroke incidence during follow-up 29.
+The lower stroke rate for TMVR compared with SMVR might therefore be related to its lower incidence of post-procedure de novo AF.